PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 eleven-pass owner, and reuses the strict summary schema.
 The raw lowerer wrapper remains available as a compatibility boundary.

+The seventeenth owns the immediately following pre-terminal pre-add cleanup.
+It snapshots tensor count, invokes the existing pre-add NHWC-chain pass once, and returns the original mapping extended with the same non-negative `pruned_unused_tensors` delta.
+The lowerer result target and both neighboring boundaries remain unchanged, while the lowerer-local snapshot and inline mapping construction are removed.

 These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty-three unconsumed locals and two lowerer scope locals.
-They also replace fifteen consumed mutation-evidence or aggregate-result locals and four tensor-count snapshots with three explicit boolean decisions and two reusable summary calls.
+They also replace fifteen consumed mutation-evidence or aggregate-result locals and five tensor-count snapshots with three explicit boolean decisions, two reusable summary calls, and one prune-aware cleanup call.
 Focused runtime tests verify shared scope identity, exact argument policy, ordered results, every positive-evidence path, and prune-only cleanup.